 In another dimension, the mice suddenly saw things had been restored.
 The planet had started spinning again.
 Immediately they picked up their communicator and sent Fook and Lunkwill an urgent message.
 Just for good measure, they also sent an equally urgent message to the entire dolphin population of Earth.

-But they were afraid the damage was already done.
+But they were afraid that it might already be too late.
 The planet had remained apparently frozen in time too long.
 The Vogon fleet had moved ever closer, and would be there within hours.
-If they wanted to save their experiment, they had to act immediately, and even that might be too late.
+If they wanted to save their experiment, they had to act immediately, and even that might noto cut it.
 There wouldn’t be enough time to send out an appeal to Alpha Centauri and stop the fleet.
-It was too late.
-But they had to try.
+It was extremely tight, but they had to try.
 The alternative was to lose everything after millions of years of waiting.

 Fook and Lunkwill were panicking.
 They had to get a message out to Alpha Centauri at once.
 Digging through their cage, they found and prepared a sub-ether transmomatic, and dispatched an urgent communication.
 While Fook was doing that, Lunkwill pulled out two other objects, which looked oddly like thumbs.
 They each put one on, and sat there, waiting.
 The time was 3am.